-Our key priority is making sure that the most vulnerable people in our communities receive the support they need in these challenging times.
-This includes people currently in receipt of social care and health services and anyone who is being advised to self-isolate and ‘shield’.
+Our key priority continues to be making sure that the most vulnerable people in our communities receive the support they need.
+This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self isolate.

-- They are also co-ordinating, alongside Resilient Communities Groups, the significant number of offers that have been received from people and organisations willing to play their part and volunteer their support.
+- The Hubs are also co-ordinating, alongside Resilient Communities Groups, the support that is being provided by people and organisations willing to play their part and volunteer their support.

-How many Hubs will there be in the Borders?
+How many Hubs are there in the Borders?

-Hubs will operate from central locations in Berwickshire, Tweeddale, Cheviot, Teviot and Liddesdale and Eildon to ensure that the teams can respond flexibly and quickly to the needs of local communities.
+Hubs are operating from central locations in Berwickshire, Tweeddale, Cheviot, Teviot and Liddesdale and Eildon to make sure the teams can respond flexibly and quickly to the needs of local communities.

 How do I access help from the Hubs?